Home Sabine River Toro Bayou News & Events Other Information

 (Click on the section titles to view a map of that section..)

-• Section 2 - This is the longest stretch.
+Section 2 - This is the longest stretch.
 It is mostly isolated and undeveloped.
 You should plan to spend two to three days on this section.
 There are numerous white sand bars offering primitive campsites.
 Put-in is at LA Hwy 8, and take-out is at Anacoco Bayou for a distance of approximately 28 miles.
-Due to the highway distance for shuttle, the minimum fee is $20 for put-in, and $50 for take-out per group.
+The shuttle fee is determined when the trip is reserved.
 This is the same section described in the event section for the Labor Day Weekend.

-• Section 3 - This is the last section serviced by TAP.
+Section 3 - This is the last section serviced by TAP.
 It is much the same as the above section with numerous sand bars.
 The distance for this trip is approximately 11 miles from the put-in at Anacoco Creek to the take out at Hwy 190.
-Due to the highway distance, the minimum shuttle fee is $50 put-in and $60 take-out per group.
+The shuttle fee is determined when the trip is reserved.

 View a summary of Sabine River Trips